Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 How to Make Payments

-You have several options for paying federal estimated taxes:
+Options for paying federal estimated taxes:

 - IRS Direct Pay (irs.gov/directpay) - Free bank transfer